Hobsonville

 Why Choose Blake Civil for Hobsonville

-Our Coatesville base provides efficient access to Hobsonville via SH16 and SH18, and our experience with coastal and premium development conditions matches Hobsonville's specific requirements.
+Our Coatesville base gives us efficient access to Hobsonville via SH16 and SH18.
+And our experience with coastal and premium development conditions is matched to what Hobsonville's specific sites actually need.

 Close Proximity (20-25km)

-Hobsonville is one of our closest West Auckland service areas via SH16 to SH18 Upper Harbour Motorway.
-This proximity enables efficient equipment mobilisation, regular site supervision during critical construction stages, and flexible scheduling for tidal-dependent coastal works.
+Hobsonville is one of our closest West Auckland service areas, reached via SH16 to the SH18 Upper Harbour Motorway in 20-25 minutes.
+That proximity matters for tidal-dependent coastal works where scheduling flexibility is essential, and for regular site supervision during critical construction stages.

 Coastal Construction Capability